xarray-contrib/xarray.dev/src/posts/introducing-xwrf/index.md

     YSU_TOPDOWN_PBLMIX:              0
 ```

 Now, say we want to calculate the wind speeds from grid-relative wind vector components using [MetPy](https://unidata.github.io/MetPy/latest/).
 Because WRF's most commonly used core utilizes a numerically-advantageous [Arakawa-C grid](http://amps-backup.ucar.edu/information/configuration/wrf_grid_structure.html), these wind components are located on grid cell walls and have differing array shapes, which means we need to *destagger* them onto the grid cell center to perform our calculation (we could also use the already-destaggered earth-relative wind component, but where would be the fun in that? ;) ).
-Additionally, atmospheric data is most frequently interpretted on isobaric (constant pressure) levels, so we also will use [xgcm](https://xgcm.readthedocs.io/en/latest/) to perform vertical interpolation to our defined pressure levels.
+Additionally, atmospheric data is most frequently interpreted on isobaric (constant pressure) levels, so we also will use [xgcm](https://xgcm.readthedocs.io/en/latest/) to perform vertical interpolation to our defined pressure levels.

 ```python
 from metpy.calc import wind_speed